JerryI/wolfram-js-frontend/README.md

 wolframscript -f Scripts/dev.wls
 ```

-Wait until the bundle will be finished (takes some time) and open your browser with `http://127.0.0.1:8090`
+Wait until the bundle will be finished (takes some time ~80 seconds) and open your browser with `http://127.0.0.1:8090`

 There is a `Introduction` notebook, which shows most gems...